 - What type of buildings and structures are required within five years?

 - Will your commercial aquaponics farm be located within the building?

 - How much building area and land area are required?
 Within five years?

 - Will you lease or acquire the land area?

-- Has an environmental assessment been conducted on the property and are there any known or potential environmental issues on the property that will require cleanup or specific action?
+- Has an environmental assessment been conducted on the property, and are there any known or potential environmental issues that will require cleanup or specific action?

 - What resources will be needed for the farm (water, electricity, and waste disposal)?

 - What equipment will be needed (vehicles, monitoring equipment, lighting, tanks, etc.) within five years?